rit-sse/governing-docs/constitution.md

    month time period upon approval of the Primary Officers.
 The Officers' Policy shall specify the application process for Alumni membership.

+#### Alumni Committees
+Alumni are alound to ad-hoc create alumni commitees for the benifit of the society.
+There will be a 6 month evaluation period before the primary officers can shutdown the operations of the commitee.
+The alumni are aloud to apeal if reasonable doubt exists.
+Apeals follow standard society hearing practices.

 ### Temporary Membership